DesktopDyno/DesktopDyno.org/src/guide/motors/dc-motor/model.md

 The electromagnetic design of the motor determines the torque constant $K_t$ and back-EMF constant $K_e$.
 In MKS system of units, $K_t$ and $K_e$ are equal in value.
 Regardless of units, the two constants scale together: increasing $K_e$ will increase $K_t$ and vice-versa.

 When the DC motor is driven using a voltage source, the resulting top speed is determined by the back-EMF constant.
-Thus, for high speed motors, $K_e$ is typically small.
+Thus, for high-speed motors, $K_e$ is typically small.
 However, this also reduces $K_t$, thus limiting the torque per ampere of the motor.
 The best values for $K_t$ and $K_e$ are highly application dependent and are a leading driver during the motor design.